Misaka-SL-Project/BetterMute/README.md

 ``data_dir`` - Path of the Mute file, it's located in the Plugins folder by default.

-## Suggestions?
+## Questions or suggestions?
-Create an issue or just PR
+Create an issue or Contact me through discord